samuelroland/KanFF/doc/git-branching-model.md

 ## List of branches
 - `master`: main branch that will be equal to the production last version
-- `develop`: branch to merge different features and make them work together, where the next release code will be
+- `develop`: branch to merge different features and make them work together, where the next release code will be. (this branch is defined as default branch on GitHub).
+It represents the progress of the project.
 - Foreach story, one feature branch will be created.
 The name must be the name of the story in english.
 - Foreach release, one release branch with the name of the tag of the release (like `v2.5`) will be created.

+### Commits
+- No commit must be pushed to `master`
+- No commit relating to a feature must

 ### Commands:
 #### Creation: